hootsoft/.github/README.md

 | hootsoft.github.io | This repo should not be manually modified.
 It contains the compiled JS files for the @hootsoft/frontend_framework and is used in conjunction with the exposed NPM typings.
 For this to work, we must import the @hootsoft/frontend_framework package from NPM and also point Module Federation to this repo's `remoteEntry.js` file.  |
 | javaRestApis | This is a repo containing some REST API training Dan has been doing around Java.
 This is not currently implemented into hootsoft. |

+## Set-up Environment(s)
+### Installing Package Repos
+To install package repos, ensure you have installed [GitHub CLI](https://cli.github.com/).
+Your machine might need a reboot before it starts working.
+For local manageability, I would recommend creating a folder (directory) called "Hootsoft" and cloning all of the repos into one place.
+This can be done through GUI or from the terminal, navigating to where you would like the new directory and running `mkdir "Hootsoft"`.

+#### @hootsoft/backend
+- Open a terminal locally and `cd` into the "Hootsoft" directory you have created.
+For example `cd /Hootsoft/`;
+- Once in the correct directory, run `gh repo clone hootsoft/backend`.

+#### @hootsoft/backend_library
+- Open a terminal locally and `cd` into the "Hootsoft" directory you have created.
+For example `cd /Hootsoft/`;
+- Once in the correct directory, run `gh repo clone hootsoft/backend_library`.

+#### @hootsoft/frontend
+- Open a terminal locally and `cd` into the "Hootsoft" directory you have created.
+For example `cd /Hootsoft/`;
+- Once in the correct directory, run `gh repo clone hootsoft/frontend`.

+#### @hootsoft/frontend_library
+- Open a terminal locally and `cd` into the "Hootsoft" directory you have created.
+For example `cd /Hootsoft/`;
+- Once in the correct directory, run `gh repo clone hootsoft/frontend_library`.

+#### @hootsoft/hootsoft.github.io
+You do not need this GitHub repo locally.
+If you have it, cool, but you shouldn't be modifying it at all.
+All modifications are handled by GitHub Action Pipelines.

+#### @hootsoft/javaRestApis
+This repo is experimental at this point.
+There is no need to pull it down.

 ### Installing DynamoDB in Docker
 If your backend package uses DynamoDB, you will want a local instance.
 One way this can be done is by installing it from a Docker image.
 The recommended Docker image  is `instructure/dynamo-local-admin:latest` and can be installed using the following steps: